 - Add sweetened condensed milk to the serving glass you will be brewing coffee into.
 Place the chamber and spanner over the glass.
 Place the filter press on top of the coffee inside the chamber and press gently.

-- Add 1 tablespoon of hot water to the chamber and wait for about 10-20 seconds to let the coffee swell and settle.
+- Add 1 tablespoon of hot water to the chamber and wait for about 20-30 seconds to let the coffee bloom and settle.

 - Add the remaining hot water and cover the chamber with the filter cap.
 Wait for the coffee liquid to drip into the serving glass through the holes at the bottom of the filter chamber and cup spanner.